openstack/kolla/doc/source/admin/image-building.rst

 Building Container Images
 =========================

-The ``kolla-build`` command is responsible for building Docker images.
+The :command:`kolla-build` command is responsible for building Docker images.

 .. note::

    When developing Kolla it can be useful to build images using files located in a local copy of Kolla.
-Use the ``tools/build.py`` script instead of ``kolla-build`` command in all below instructions.
+Use the ``tools/build.py`` script instead of :command:`kolla-build` command in all below instructions.

 Generating kolla-build.conf
 ===========================